snhirsch/katana-midi-bridge/README.md

 ## In case of difficulty

 RPi and BBG are a bit fussy about enumeration of new USB devices.
-If you are not getting proper communication, quit the program and try replugging both the amp and MIDI controller **after** those devices are powered up.
+If you are not getting proper communication, try replugging both the amp and MIDI controller **after** those devices are powered up.

 I've had success using a passive USB hub with the single USB on the BBG, but YMMV since most USB<->5Pin MIDI converters draw some degree